 The additional signs apply to the respective measure, just like the conventional accidentals.

-After Richter Herf / Maedel, these signs are always placed above the notes and a diagonal slash cancels them.
+In case of Richter Herf / Maedel, these signs are placed above the notes and a diagonal slash cancels them.
 However, together with chords, bent arrows are used for better legibility; for example: